GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/neo4j_graph.md

 ## Initialize data in Neo4j

+1. Change to the `retrieval_service` directory:

+    ```bash
     cd retrieval_service
     ```

-1. Populate your Neo4j database with the command below.
+2. Populate your Neo4j database with the command below.
 It will take several minutes to run:

     ```bash
     python run_database_init.py